Amirshox/FastAPI-Architecture/README.md

-# FastAPI Serverless Architecture Project
+# FastAPI Architecture Project

 ## Introduction

-This project demonstrates a serverless architecture implemented with FastAPI, aiming to provide a scalable and efficient backend solution.
+This project demonstrates architecture implemented with FastAPI, aiming to provide a scalable and efficient backend solution.
 The architecture is organized into various modules, including API routes, database models, and service classes, promoting clean code practices and easy maintenance.